Why Do Psychologists Try to Imply That People Are Powerless to Their Emotions?

 Filed under: helping people with depression

-When Greer Relief was chartered in 1936 during the Great Depression with the mission of helping neighbors in crisis, the agency often sent families home with 5-pound bags of coal in an effort to help them keep their homes warm during winter.
+When Greer Relief was chartered in 1936 during the with the mission of helping neighbors in crisis, the agency often sent families home with 5-pound bags of coal in an effort to help them keep their homes warm during winter.
 More than …

 Read more on Greenville News